The Ten Best Darts Players Of All Time

 • Major Title Wins – 14

-Barney is just one of a handful of players to have won both the BDO (now WDF) and PDC World Championships, landing that honour on five occasions.
-The likeable Dutchman has his own Barney Army that follow him on tour which after retiring in 2020, he has now returned back to a year or so later.
+Barney is just one of a handful of players to have won both the BDO (now WDF) and PDC World Championships.
+Across both organisations, he is a five-time World Champion.

-With 14 Major wins and a total of 71 tournamenet wins, Barney was Phil Taylor’s long time major rival throughout the late 1990s and into the 2000s and the pair are largely responsible for the growth of darts both here in the UK and also across Europe over that period.
+With 14 Major wins and a total of 71 tournament wins, Barney was Phil Taylor’s long-time rival throughout the late 1990s and into the 2000s.
+The pair are primarily responsible for the growth of darts here in the UK and across Europe since.

 John Lowe Career Honours